DiMorten/osss-mcr/README.md

 Download the input images from the following links.

 The dataset structure is as follows.
-Place the sequence of NPY input images in the in_np2/ folder, and the sequence of TIF labels in the labels/ folder.
+Place the sequence of NPY input images in the in_sar/ folder, and the sequence of TIF labels in the labels/ folder.
 ```
 dataset/
   dataset/
     {dataset_folder}/
-      in_np2/
+      in_sar/
       labels/
 ```
 Where dataset_folder is cv_data for Campo Verde and lm_data for LEM

-## Instructions for traditional training and evaluation
+## Paper 1: Instructions for training and evaluation

 The main routine is in main.py.
 For default training use: